shabihish/UMIACS-Podman-Documentation/README.md

 ## Storage

-As previously mentioned, the storage `graphroot` (where images are stored) in Podman defaults to the local directory `/var/lib/containers`.However, on Nexus clusters access to this directory is limited and attempts to pull images into or run containers from this directory will raise errors because of permission denials by default.
+As previously mentioned, the storage `graphroot` (where images are stored) in Podman defaults to the local directory `/var/lib/containers`.
+However, on Nexus clusters access to this directory is limited and attempts to pull images into or run containers from this directory will raise errors because of permission denials by default.
 The UMIACS wiki page mentioned above provides a section on how this issue can be solved, but their documentation also seems to lack a global view of how this parameter can or cannot be used for different purposes in different environments.

+### Unsuccessful Attempts

 First, they assign subdirectories of `/scratch0/` to the `graphroot` parameter in this documentation, which does not seem to be valid.
 Upon contacting the UMIACS staff members regarding an error I was getting when attempting to run containers from this directory on UMIACS SLURM nodes I was told that this `graphroot` directory is intended only for purposes of storing Podman images and/or containers and not running them:
 ```.